mascee/deep-learning-challenge/README.md

 ## I am not completely satisfied with the performance, but this is the best result I have.

+### Overall I have around 79 accruracy for prediction if the no-profit ask will be successfull.

 ### Recomendation.
 Columns 'NAME', 'CLASSIFICATION',  'AFFILIATION', 'INCOME_AMT<=': Data is scewed to "Other" bucket.
 If changing cutoff, the result is too many buckets.
 May need to work in that direction to improve performance.

-## Overall this project was a lot of fun.